Secure your seat for the 2025/2026 season – presales are open.

 Markéta Cukrová mezzo-soprano

 Thanks to her extraordinary versatility and sense of style, the mezzo-soprano Markéta Cukrová is a sought-after performer of vocal music from the Middle Ages to the 20th century.
-Her long-standing success in early music performance has led to collaboration with renowned ensembles and orchestras (including La Risonanza, Collegium Marianum, Collegium Vocale Gent, Collegium 1704, Orkiestra Historyczna, the Czech Philharmonic and the Flemish Philharmonic), with whom she has made more than 20 recordings.
-Her album of arias by J. D. Zelenka with the Ensemble Tourbillon and her recording of J. J. Ryba’s Stabat Mater with the L’Armonia Terrena orchestra, which received the 2017 Diapason d’Or, are highly acclaimed by the European professional community.
+Her long-standing success in early music performance has led to collaborations with renowned ensembles and orchestras (including La Risonanza, Collegium Marianum, Collegium Vocale Gent, Collegium 1704, Orkiestra Historyczna, the Czech Philharmonic, and the Flemish Philharmonic), with whom she has made more than 20 recordings.
+She has earned acclaim for her performances of the art song repertoire (Haydn, Mozart, Tomášek, Berlioz) with the accompaniment played on the fortepiano.
+Her album of arias by J. D. Zelenka with Ensemble Tourbillon and her recording of J. J. Ryba’s Stabat Mater with the orchestra L’Armonia Terrena, which received the 2017 Diapason d’Or, are highly acclaimed by the European musical community.
+In 2018, she issued a CD of Antonín Dvořák’s Moravian Duets accompanied by Vojtěch Spurný playing the original piano from the estate of Antonín Dvořák (Bösendorfer, Vienna 1879), and in 2022, her recording of songs by Bohuslav Martinů and Benjamin Britten accompanied by Ivo Kahánek was nominated for an Anděl Award.
+Besides performing art songs, she also devotes herself to the oratorio and symphonic repertoire.

-Cukrová studied singing at the State Conservatory in Bratislava and also took private singing lessons with Marie Urbanová.
+Cukrová studied singing at the State Conservatoire in Bratislava and also took private singing lessons under Marie Urbanová.
 She graduated from the Faculty of Arts of Charles University in English studies.
-She is also a music teacher and has translated into Czech the book True Singing – a conversation with the successful singing teacher Margreet Honig about singing technique and teaching.
+She also teaches music and has authored a Czech translation of the book True Singing – a conversation with the successful singing teacher Margreet Honig about singing technique and teaching.

 In 2022, Cukrová appeared in Vladimír Sommer’s Vocal Symphony at the Janáček Festival in Brno, enjoying wide critical acclaim.
 “Cukrová’s self-assured interpretation can be appreciated especially for the absolute clarity of expression, which she unwaveringly maintained throughout.”
 (Jiří Čevela, Harmonie)